Naan Mahaan Alla (2010 film): Soundtrack

-The soundtrack of Naan Mahaan Alla is composed by Yuvan Shankar Raja, making this his third collaboration with Karthi, after scoring highly successful results with Paruthiveeran (2007) and Paiyaa (2010), and his first with director Suseenthiran, who worked with V. Selvaganesh for his previous film.
+The soundtrack of Naan Mahaan Alla is composed by Yuvan Shankar Raja in third collaboration with Karthi, after Paruthiveeran (2007) and Paiyaa (2010), and his first with Suseenthiran.
 The soundtrack album, which features five songs, with lyrics penned by Na.
 Muthukumar and Yugabharathi was released on 24 July 2010 at Sathyam Cinemas in Chennai.
-The album received extremely positive reviews, with "Iragai Pole" in particular, sung by composer Yuvan Shankar Raja, becoming hugely popular, topping the charts for several weeks.

 Release

+Naan Mahaan Alla was released on 20 August 2010.
+It was distributed by Cloud Nine Movies in Tamil Nadu.

 Reception

-Pavithra Srinivasan of Rediff gave 3/5 stars and described the film is "almost perfect."
-Sreedhar Pillai of Sify wrote "Naan Mahaan Alla reinvents the staple formula but stands out for its sheer style, speed and storytelling methods."
+Pavithra Srinivasan of Rediff.com gave 3/5 stars and described the film is "almost perfect."
+Sify wrote, "Naan Mahaan Alla reinvents the staple formula but stands out for its sheer style, speed and storytelling methods."
 Bhama Devi Rani of The Times of India gave 3.5/5 stars, claiming the film to be "entertaining almost till the end", whilst addressing high praise to both Suseenthiran, who according to her is "turning out to be a treasure" and considering Karthi's performance as his "best work yet".